vmware-archive/tanzu-tuesdays/content/advocate/paulczar.md

 Paul Czarkowski is a long time practitioner of the dark arts of Devops.
 Hailing from Australia he moved to Austin Texas to help build and run one of the largest and most successful online games.
 Now at VMWare, Paul works to improve the Operator experience by taking Cloud Native software development concepts and applying them to Operations to create platforms that reduce toil and improve software delivery.

-## Highlights

-#### Cloud Native Operations with Kubernetes

-Paul will talk through how Kubernetes enables a new Cloud Native way of operating software, part devops, part SRE, all awesome!
-As Paul introduces the audience to the concepts of Cloud Native Operations he will put it to action and build out a cloud native CI/CD stack and show deploying and upgrading an application from source all the way to production on Kubernetes.

-{{< youtube oYcGzEo15n4 >}}

 ## What can he do for you ?

 Paul can speak or host workshops on the following topics, both from VMware Product, and Opensource/Community perspectives: